julianeisel/devdocs/docs/contributing.md

 #### Build and Live Reload

-While working on the documentation, it is useful to use the life reloading feature from MkDocs:
+While working on the documentation, it is useful to use the live reloading feature from MkDocs:
 ```bash
 mkdocs serve
 ```